bfxdev/Arduino/Affine3D/README.md

     Ix = sina*factor
     Iy = cosa*factor

-For the implementation, juste replace the compuation by the following code, which computes directly the fixed-point values:
+For the implementation, just replace the computation by the following code, which computes directly the fixed-point values:

 ```C++
           // Computes values for the row